hmtinc/Sapphire-/README.md

 #Legal
 I do not condone piracy and Sapphire is no way meant to be used illegitimately.
 It is meant to be used to back up LEGAL COPIES ONLY and does not contain any copyrighted 3rd party material/code.
+Please review the textbook's terms of service before proceeding with this Utility